fenghaitao/mcp-crawl4ai-rag/README.md

 - [Docker/Docker Desktop](https://www.docker.com/products/docker-desktop/) if running the MCP server as a container (recommended)
 - [Python 3.12+](https://www.python.org/downloads/) if running the MCP server directly through uv
+  - **Note**: For machines without sudo permissions, see the installation script option in the [Using uv directly](#using-uv-directly-no-docker) section
 - [Supabase](https://supabase.com/) (database for RAG)
 - **Embeddings** (choose one):
   - [OpenAI API key](https://platform.openai.com/api-keys) (for OpenAI text-embedding-3-small)